Underwriting provided by:

 After you've seen the preview here, watch the full show at our online video player.

-The Salmon River flows through the heart of Idaho weaving a legacy of beauty and history through the landscape it passes.
+The Salmon River flows through the heart of Idaho, weaving a legacy of beauty and history through the landscapes it passes.
 This is the river that turned back Lewis and Clark and for decades was visited only by a few hardy pioneers and explorers.

 Outdoor Idaho explores some of the Salmon River's remarkable spots and legendary characters as we journey by raft and jet boat to rustic lodges and other landmarks on the river.
 Along the way we'll meet some of the people who are continuing the legacy begun by the early pioneers of the area.
 It's a unique adventure that showcases why the Salmon River is one of the gems of Idaho.